- Overview

 The employer account does not appear in the list

-- Verify that your client added your developer account (the one you used to create your OAuth client ID) as a secondary user.
+- Verify that your client added your developer account as a secondary user.

-- Confirm that your client granted the right permissions.
+- Confirm that your client granted the correct permissions.

 - Contact your Indeed Agency Customer Support representative for help.